Introduction

 - Customisable boards and cards

-- Basic automation with Butler
+- Basic automation rules with Butler

 - File attachments and comments

-- Integration with popular apps.
+- Integrations with popular apps and services.

 Pros

-- Easy to use and quick to set up
+- Easy to get started and use

-- Visually appealing interface
+- Visually appealing and clean design

 - Generous free plan with unlimited boards and users.